serhan-yilmaz/PrinciplesGuide/README.md

 - Acknowledge that you are not responsible for other people's happiness.
 - Take responsibility for yourself and your happiness.
 - Limit altruism, do not sacrifice yourself for others.
-- Realize that value to self and value to others are different.
-Don't conflate the two.
 - Have an identity.
 Don't live just for others.
 Live for yourself first.
+- Realize the difference between value to self and value to others.
+Don't conflate the two.

 #### Principle of Nonmaleficence